-In the second year you have the chance to spend an unforgettable semester studying in Canada, Australia or the US.
+In the second year you have the chance to spend an unforgettable term studying in Canada, Australia or the US.

 The Classics and Ancient History Society brings together like-minded students with a packed calendar of social and academic events, including an annual play.

-Bristol is ranked 7th in the UK for the study of Classics and Ancient History (QS World University Rankings by subject 2021).
+Bristol is ranked in the UK top 10 for the study of Classics and Ancient History (QS World University Rankings by subject 2023).

 Classics at Bristol